pwsmith/frankfurtmultivaluation/workshop.md

 ### Description:

-As part of the DFG-funded project 'A General Theory of Multivaluation', the Goethe-Universität Frankfurt am Main will host a workshop 'Agreement in Multivaluation Constructions' on 19-20 November 2020.
+As part of the DFG-funded project 'A General Theory of Multivaluation', the Goethe-Universität Frankfurt am Main will host a workshop 'Agreement in Multivaluation Constructions' on 19-20 May 2021 (postponed due to Covid19).
 The project aims to investigate how agreement is determined when there is not a unique controller of agreement, and so the target of agreement obtains features from multiple sources.

 ### Invited Speakers:
 - [Barbara Citko](http://faculty.washington.edu/bcitko/) (University of Washington)